mohamedstt/rocketshoes/README.md

 ## About rocketshoes

-Rocketshos is a Netshoes clone for practice hooks.
+Rocketshoes is a Netshoes clone for practice hooks.
 In this project: ContextApi, UseState, FakeApi, CRUD and etc...

 <br>